jecisc/GitBridge/resources/documentation/UserGuide.md

 # User documentation of GitBridge

-GitBridge is a project allow Pharo projects to communicate with the git repository storing them.
-Once the bridge is made, you can access resources or informations about the repository.
+GitBridge is a project allowing Pharo projects to communicate with the git repository storing them.
+Once the bridge is made, you can access resources in and get information about the repository.

-This documentation will cover the creation of a GitBridge for your project and all the different features it propose.
+This documentation will cover the creation of a GitBridge for your project and all the different features it offers.

 > Some notes like this one will be present in the documentation.
 They will give implementation details since there is not enough material to do a full page on implementation details.